swisscom/cleanerversion/docs/doc/historization_with_cleanerversion.rst

         name = CharField(max_length=200)
         rules = CharField(max_length=200)

-If a M2O relationship can also be unset, don't forget to set the nullable flag (null=true) as an argument of the ``VersionedForeignKey`` field.
+If a many-to-one (M2O) relationship can also be unset, don't forget to set the nullable flag (null=true) as an argument of the ``VersionedForeignKey`` field.

 Adding objects to a versioned M2O relationship
 ----------------------------------------------